The Challenge

 To get diverse insight to this problem, I interviewed 5 people through 1-on-1 in-person interviews.
 Each conversation lasted up to 15 minutes.
 My research resulted in 3 key findings:

-1. Cost alone was consistently the highest value for each particiapnt.
+1. Cost alone was consistently the highest value for each participant.

 "Anytime I see a commercial I think 'Could I get that cheaper?'"